 Ernst Munzinger Passport – Member of the 20 July Plot

 The following passport is of the utmost importance in German history as its bearer was a conspirator in the German Resistance and a member of the 20 July plot against Hitler.
-Not often, a collector gets the chance to get in possession of such a document, and when you get such a possibility, you don’t think twice – you grab it!
+Not often, a collector has the chance to get in possession of such a document, and when you get such a possibility, you don’t think twice – you grab it!
 This document is another highlight of my German collection.
 I am delighted to have it.

 Ernst Munzinger (July 06, 1887 – April 22/23, 1945), Businessman and Lieutenant colonel).
 After the First World War, Ernst Munzinger supported the growing National Socialist movement in his home country, Latvia.
 In 1933 the Latvian government expelled him from the country, and he spent the following years in Berlin.
 At the beginning of the Second World War, Munzinger was drafted to counterintelligence under Admiral Wilhelm Canaris, where he contacted the group around Hans Oster and Hans von Dohnanyi.
 After the unsuccessful assassination attempt of July 20, 1944, he was arrested by the Gestapo and held in Lehrter Straße Prison in Berlin.
 On the night of April 22-23, 1945, just a few hours before his release, a special detachment from the Reich Security Main Office murdered him with other prisoners on factory grounds near the prison.

-Munzinger, son of a brewer, wanted to be after the end of his school career journalist.
+Munzinger, the son of a brewer, wanted to be after the end of his school career journalist.
 He emigrated to his father’s wishes in 1883 from Zweibrücken (Germany) to Riga (Latvia).
 He began studying law at the Ludwig-Maximilians-University Munich.
 In 1910 he became a member of the Corps Isaria.
 He broke off his studies, enlisted in the Bavarian Army, and served with the Royal Bavarian Infantry Regiment “Prince William of Hohenzollern,” No. 22 in Zweibrücken.
 After the First World War outbreak, the Munzigers family was expelled from the Russian Empire and moved to Berlin.
 Munzinger was initially on the Western Front and later used as an intelligence officer on the Eastern Front.
 Munzinger reached the rank of captain and was awarded two Iron Crosses.